fanyuuwang/LePREC-Reasoning-as-Classification-over-Structured-Factors-for-Assessing-Relevance-of-Legal-Issues/README.md

 ## License

 The source code is released under the [MIT License](LICENSE).
-The LIC dataset is not covered by that license; it is available only under the data-access process described in [DATA_ACCESS.md](DATA_ACCESS.md).
+The LIC dataset is not covered by that license; it is available only under the data-access process.